Sorry, you need to enable JavaScript to visit this website.

 Mortgage rates and the housing market

 Potential home buyers are continuing to see the highest mortgage rates in more than a decade.
-As of mid-April, a 30-year fixed-rate mortgage averaged 6.39%, according to Freddie Mac.1 Just a year ago, in April 2022, the average rate was 5.11% and two years ago in April 2021, it was more than half of what it is today (2.97%).
+As of February 8, 2024, a 30-year fixed-rate mortgage averaged 6.64%, according to Freddie Mac1, up from 6.12% a year ago.
+Two years ago, in February 2022, the average rate was 3.69% and two years ago in February 2021, it was less than half of what it is today (2.73%).

 If rising mortgage rates have you feeling a bit overwhelmed, you’re not alone.
-According to recent Empower research 43% of Americans say they’re extremely or very concerned about the housing market.2
+According to recent Empower research, 67% of Gen Z and Millennials say higher home prices and mortgage rates are one of their biggest financial stressors – and 46% of older generations agree.2

-But despite being concerned, one third (29%) of Americans say financial freedom means owning a home.3 So when the time comes to make that big purchase, it’s important to understand the current mortgage rate environment, and how the process works.
+But despite being concerned, almost half (45%) of Americans say financial happiness means owning a home.3 So when the time comes to make that big purchase, it’s important to understand the current mortgage rate environment, and how the process works.

 To tamp down inflation, the Federal Reserve has been raising the short-term interest rate that banks pay when they borrow from each other.
 Higher interest rates are designed to cool down the economy and put the brakes on inflation.
 And although the Fed doesn’t set mortgage rates, when banks pay more to borrow money, they charge you more as well.
 Hence those mortgage numbers.